KosmosisDire/TeammateRevive/README.md

 ## Change Notes:

+* 3.3.6
+    * Fixed possible incompatibility with drop in multiplayer
+    * Made more reliable

 * 3.3.5
     * Fixed a bug that caused skulls to not spawn - not tested but pretty sure this will fix it
     * Please submit an issue on Github if there is still a problem!